pile23/is-dog-hungry/README.md

 # Is dog hungry
-Simple website to se and check if dog is hungry.
+Simple website to see and check if dog is hungry.